Boson-data-solution/ATL-Financial-Viz/README.md

 # ATL-Financial-Viz

-See dashboard draft here : https://github.com/Boson-data-solution/ATL-Financial-Viz/blob/draft/img/draft.pdf
+Use our dashboard at : https://investor-bridge.herokuapp.com